Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: RESULTS

 \subsection{Comparisons with Baseline Models}

 We present the prediction performance of the SAB-GNN and other baseline models for the third wave and the fourth wave (Table \ref{table1}).
-Our proposed SAB-GNN and SAB-GNN-wsa (\textbf{w}ithout \textbf{s}ocial \textbf{a}wareness recovery) models yield the smallest MAE and RMSE for most scenarios (5 out 6), which demonstrates our models capture the relationships between past infection, web search, mobility, and future infection.
-Comparing SAB-GNN and SAB-GNN-wsa, the social awareness recovery mechanism decreases the prediction error for most cases (5 out of 6), and the web search frequency has higher predictability after the awareness recovery operation.
+Our proposed SAB-GNN model yields the smallest MAE and RMSE for most scenarios (5 out 6), which demonstrates our model captures the relationships between past infection, web search, mobility, and future infection.
+Comparing SAB-GNN and SAB-GNN-wsa (\underline{w}ithout \underline{s}ocial \underline{a}wareness recovery), the social awareness recovery mechanism decreases the prediction error for most cases (5 out of 6), and the web search frequency has higher predictability after the awareness recovery operation.

-In addition, results from all models reveal a general tendency that the web search and mobility features result in prediction performance improvement, even if the past infection case is already a strong feature to connect with the future infection case.
-Finally, we observe from the LSTM and Seq2seq that simply concatenating the web search frequency embedding with the past infection cases is unable to consistently boost the prediction, which affirms the essentiality of designing a suitable model architecture to utilize the web search data.
+Besides, results from all models reveal a general tendency that the web search and mobility features result in prediction performance improvement, even if the past infection case is already a strong feature to connect with the future infection case.
+Finally, we observe from the LSTM and Seq2seq that simply concatenating the web search frequency embedding with the past infection cases is unable to consistently boost the prediction, which affirms the necessity of designing a suitable model architecture to utilize the web search data.
 For each model in Table 1, the running time for each scenario is within 20 minutes on the Ubuntu system with 32 GB RAM and 3.3 GHz Xeon w-2155 CPU.